-- I. Is the maximum gross weight not exceeded? - 2.
+- 1. Is the maximum gross weight not exceeded? - 2.
 Are all valves closed and blinded, with all bolts in place and are all dry disconnected couplings/metal caps in place? - 3.
 Are all openings sealed? - 4.
 Before disconnection, the loading arms/flexible hoses must be purged with nitrogen. - 5.
 Is the vehicle earthing removed?
 At the end of the transfer operation, the loading connections must be disconnected before the earthing cable is removed.

-2 Routine inspection of rail tank cars (RTCs) at loading terminals
+2 Routine inspection of RTCs at loading terminals